SkyeActsOut/SkyeActsOut/README.md

 # Heya! :)

 My name is Skye, but I'm also known as SkyMocha!
-I am a content creator on the channel [SkyMocha](https://www.youtube.com/c/NickStudiosCode), and an independent developer.
+I go by they/she pronouns and am currently a senior in high-school.
+I work primarily as a content creator on the channel [SkyMocha](https://www.youtube.com/c/NickStudiosCode) and as an independent developer.

-I primarily focus on Full-stack and GameDev.
+My development foci are FullStack & GameDev.

 You can find my portoflio on [SkyMocha.net](https://www.skymocha.net/Projects/), or a entire list of projects can be found on this Github!